niyoseris/LazyScholar/errors.md

    - **Cause**: The language parameter is not being consistently applied across all content extraction processes.
    - **Solution**: Ensure the language parameter is properly passed to all content generation methods and that the LLM is given clear instructions about the desired output language.

+## Translation Feature Issues

+1. **Error 30: Google API Key Missing**: If the GOOGLE_API_KEY is not set in the environment variables, the translation feature will not work.
+   - **Impact**: Translation will fail and users will see an error message.
+   - **Cause**: The .env file is missing the GOOGLE_API_KEY or it's not properly loaded.
+   - **Fix**: Ensure the GOOGLE_API_KEY is set in the .env file and properly loaded by the application.

+2. **Error 31: File Encoding Issues**: Some PDF or text files might have encoding issues when being read for translation.
+   - **Impact**: Translation might fail with a UnicodeDecodeError or produce incorrect translations.
+   - **Cause**: Files with non-UTF-8 encoding aren't properly handled.
+   - **Fix**: Implement more robust file reading with encoding detection or multiple encoding attempts.

+3. **Error 32: Google API Rate Limits**: The Google Gemini API has rate limits that could affect translation of large files or multiple translations.
+   - **Impact**: Users might receive rate limit errors when translating many files quickly.
+   - **Cause**: Exceeding Google API rate limits.
+   - **Fix**: The application already implements a retry mechanism with exponential backoff, but additional rate limiting on the application side could provide better user feedback when approaching limits.

+4. **Error 33: Large File Handling**: Google Gemini API has token limits that might prevent translation of very large files.
+   - **Impact**: Translation of large files might be incomplete or fail entirely.
+   - **Cause**: File size exceeding token limits of the API.
+   - **Fix**: Implemented a chunking system that splits large documents into smaller segments (approximately 3000 characters each), translates each chunk separately while maintaining paragraph structure, and then recombines them.
+This ensures complete translation of large files while preserving document structure.

+5. **Error 34: Translation Quality for Specialized Content**: Academic papers often contain specialized terminology that might not translate accurately.
+   - **Impact**: Translations might lose important nuance or technical accuracy.
+   - **Cause**: General-purpose translation models may not handle specialized academic vocabulary well.
+   - **Fix**: The application already uses academic-specific prompts in the translate_text function that instruct the model to maintain academic style and terminology.

+6. **Error 35: Incorrect File Path Structure**: The translation feature was using an incorrect file path pattern.
+   - **Impact**: Users receive "The specified file doesn't exist" error when trying to translate a file.
+   - **Cause**: The research_dir path in the translate_file function was using a pattern (app.config['UPLOAD_FOLDER'], f"research_{profile_id}") that doesn't match the actual file structure used in the rest of the application.
+   - **Fix**: Updated the path pattern to match the one used in the list_files function (app.config['UPLOAD_FOLDER'], str(current_user.id), str(profile_id)).

+7. **Error 36: Language Detection Limitations**: The language detection in academic_formatter might not correctly identify all languages.
+   - **Impact**: Translation might use an incorrect source language, resulting in poor translation quality.
+   - **Cause**: Limitations in the language detection algorithm or model.
+   - **Fix**: Implemented a source language selection dropdown that allows users to manually select the source language or use auto-detection.

+8. **Error 37: Language Code Consistency**: The application was not consistently using standardized language codes.
+   - **Impact**: Confusion between different formats of language specification leading to translation errors.
+   - **Cause**: The translation feature was accepting free-form text input for target language and using a mapping system to guess the language code.
+   - **Fix**: Updated the UI to use standardized language code dropdowns matching the academic_formatter's language parameter approach, ensuring consistency throughout the application.

 # LazyScholar Research Application Error Log

 ## Browser and Search Engine Errors